-Clarksville has one of the most storied histories of any neighborhood in Austin.
-Founded in the early 1870s, it was originally a community for formerly enslaved people.
+The Lowdown: Clarksville has one of the most storied histories of any neighborhood in Austin.
+Founded in the 1870s, it was originally a community for formerly enslaved people.
 And, while it may be so close to Downtown you can see the city skyline through the branches on every tree-lined sidewalk, there is still a pervading sense of camaraderie that feels distinctively small-town.
-Speaking of those plant-decked streets, they’re filled with adorable bungalows, old-school businesses complete with retro signs, chic furniture boutiques, and some of the best restaurants in all of Bat City.
+Speaking of those plant-decked streets, they’re filled with adorable bungalows, old-school businesses complete with retro signs, chic furniture boutiques, and a handful of the best restaurants in Bat City.

-To dive further into that food statement, start with the exceptional dim sum brunch at Lin Asian Bar, where you can chow down on jumbo seafood soup dumplings that are tasty as they are massive.
-For a double-hit Sunday Funday, grab some grub at the pink umbrella-strewn Better Half Coffee & Cocktails (don’t sleep on the local favorite cauliflower tots), then head next door to Hold Out Brewing, where you and the crew can spend a relaxing day bottoming out pints of their incredibly drinkable fleet.
-And, for those craving seafood deep in the heart of Texas, there’s few better places to lap up the ocean than Clark’s Oyster Bar, where you can slurp Petite Crowes and Espresso Martinis while people-watching on their breezy patio.
+Food & Drink: Start with the exceptional dim sum brunch at Lin Asian Bar, where you can chow down on jumbo seafood soup dumplings.
+For a double-hit Sunday Funday, grab some grub at the pink umbrella-strewn Better Half Coffee & Cocktails, then head next door to Hold Out Brewing, where you and the crew can spend a relaxing day pounding pints of their incredibly drinkable fleet.
+Craving seafood?
+There are few better places to lap up the ocean than Clark’s Oyster Bar, where you can slurp Petite Crowes and Espresso Martinis while people-watching on their breezy patio.

 Sites & Landmarks: Any ‘90s kid will have a serious bout of nostalgia driving past the house from Disney classic Blank Check, located right here in this neighborhood.
 You can only peer at the outside though—there’s no way to know if the film’s signature indoor-to-outdoor house slide was real or an illusion of movie-making magic.

-While Old West Austin might not be the place to settle down for those who favor a rowdy nightlife scene, it doesn't mean it lacks evening activities.
+Food & Drink: This might not be the place to settle down for those who favor a rowdy nightlife scene, but it doesn't mean it lacks evening activities.
 Chief among them being the original Kerbey Lane Cafe, every Austinite’s go-to spot for food at all hours of the day.
 And no matter how many times you’ve put away their buttermilk pancakes or signature queso, nothing beats digging into them at the bungalow location where it all started.
 There’s also Spread & Co., where the ability to build a custom charcuterie board to snack on while sipping draft rosés is bound to elevate your happy hour game.
-Finally, there’s Austin Flower Co, home to the prettiest stems in the entire city.

-Sites & Landmarks: Hyde Park, founded over a hundred years ago, is known as Austin’s original suburb, but don't expect identical houses with white-picket fences.
-Instead, it's an eccentric mix of peaked-roof Victorian architecture, Tudor Revival homes, and cozy, colorful bungalows—with a population of young students, families, and older couples that can feel both hodge-podge and perfectly aligned.
+The Lowdown: Hyde Park, founded over a hundred years ago, is known as Austin’s original suburb, but don't expect identical houses with white-picket fences.
+Instead, it's an eccentric mix of gabled-roof Victorian architecture, Tudor Revival homes, and cozy, colorful bungalows—with a population of young students, families, and older couples that can feel both hodge-podge and perfectly aligned.
 With sidewalks shaded by pecan trees, live oaks, and a flush of other greenery, it’s ideal for a Sunday afternoon stroll, yet modern enough that those same lawns are decorated with activist yard signs beneath the magnolia branches.

-When Cherrywood was being developed during and after World War II, the target demographic for the neighborhood was described as “gentle folk of limited budget but of unlimited good taste.”
-The budget of the average Cherrywood resident may have increased since then due to rising housing prices, but the taste is still on par with the neighborhood’s original sentiment.
-It’s close to Downtown Austin while still being residential enough to feel far away from the high-rises emerging from beyond the serene streets.
+The Lowdown: When Cherrywood was being developed during and after World War II, the target demographic for the neighborhood was described as “gentle folk of limited budget but of unlimited good taste.”
+Still (almost) true today after inflation, it’s close to Downtown Austin while being residential enough to feel far away from the high-rises emerging from beyond the serene streets.
 The population is chock full of students and recent graduates, not to mention young families whose irregular sleep schedules are aided by the numerous coffee shops that dot the area.

-When it comes to coffee shops, one of the best neighborhood haunts is the Cherrywood Coffeehouse, where no unfriendly face exists from the charming interior space to the sunny patio.
-Cherrywood’s homemade cold brew packs all the punch of jet fuel with none of the unpleasant diesel flavor, and their gigantic breakfast tacos come topped with generous helpings of potato hash.
-The best biscuits in the city can be found at Bird Bird Biscuit, where they stuff their flaky, buttery bites with a variety of enticing chicken and egg combinations.
-And those seeking a different sort of buzz can head to Haymaker, whose plethora of beers on tap and variety of craft sandwiches make it a go-to for game day viewing.
+Food & Drink: When it comes to coffee shops, one of the best neighborhood haunts is Cherrywood Coffeehouse, where no unfriendly face exists.
+The best biscuits in the city can be found at Bird Bird Biscuit, and brew lovers should head to Haymaker, whose beers on tap and variety of craft sandwiches make it a go-to for game day viewing.

 Sites & Landmarks: East Riverside is nestled right up against Lady Bird Lake—and biking, walking, or simply dog-spotting on the boardwalk trailing a section of the waterway is one of the best things you can do in Austin.
 Looking to actually get out on the river?
 Rent a paddle-board or kayak from nearby Live Love Paddle and be one with nature.

-That’s not to say there aren't plenty of dining, drinking, and entertainment attractions already on board here.
-One of the best examples is famed music venue Emo’s, a local favorite for catching a band or some quality live comedy.
-Around the corner from Emo’s is Rosita’s Al Pastor, a taco truck serving juicy slices of its namesake pork on pillowy soft housemade flour tortillas 'til the wee hours of the morning.
+Food & Drink: There’s popular music venue Emo’s, a local favorite for catching a band or some quality live comedy.
+Around the corner from Emo’s is Rosita’s Al Pastor, a taco truck serving juicy slices of its namesake pork on pillowy soft homemade flour tortillas till the wee hours of the morning.

-Sites & Landmarks: South Congress street itself, with its multi-block expanse of quirky boutiques, refreshing bars, and more culinary affectations than you can count, is the real draw here.
+Sites & Landmarks: South Congress Street itself, with its multi-block expanse of quirky boutiques (including Allen’s Boots), fun bars, and more culinary affectations than you can count, is the real draw here.
 Plus, you can walk a good bulk of it without ever losing sight of the stunning Texas State Capitol building on the other side of the river.

-Whether you’re in the mood for caffeine or something stronger, South Congress is one of Austin’s top neighborhoods for any form of beverage.
+Food & Drink: Whether you’re in the mood for caffeine or something stronger, SoCo’s where to be for any form of beverage.
 Take your cold brew by the gallon at community hang Jo’s Coffee, where you’re bound to find a line of people waiting to take their picture by the “I love you so much” mural donning the side of the building.
-And for a break from the bustle, head to The Courtyard Lounge at the Hotel San José to bask in the sunshine while sipping on a signature Michelada.
+And for a break from the bustle, head to Simona’s in Colton House for coffee with a kick.

 Zilker & Bouldin Creek